semgrep/semgrep-docs/docs/deepsemgrep.md

   severity: WARNING
 ```

-With DeepSemgrep, this rule matches the last three calls to `dangerous`, since these calls are selected from the `Employees` table, though each one obtains the table name in a different way:
+With DeepSemgrep, this rule matches the last three calls to `dangerous`, since these calls are selected from the `Employees` table, though each one obtains the table name differently:

 ```java
 package com.example;